For much of its history, the House had no written rules specifying days during a session when it

 most part clustered around existing statutory holidays observed by the House, with the result

-that each of the three main sitting periods was further broken down into two or three shorter
+that each trimester was further broken down into two to three sitting periods.

 In 2001, the provisions relating to the parliamentary recess in March and the Easter